tanawadeatharva/BharatVECTO/Documentation/User Manual/3-simulation-models/FuelCell.md

 ```

-The Fuel Cell System can constist of up to two fuel cell strings with up to three fuel cells in each string.
-(For more details see (!!!!link inputdata))
+The Composite Fuel Cell System (CFCS) can constist of up to two Fuel Cell System Strings (FCS String) with up to three Fuel Cell Systems (FCS) in each string.

 ### General approach
+Fuel cell vehicles are simulated in a two-step approach.
+The first step is intended to obtain the optimal fuel cell power over the cycle.
+This is detemined in a pre-simulation run with extensive post-processing of these results.
+The second step is the simulation of the actual fuel cell vehicle with the fuel cell power trace obtained from the first simulation step.
+The goal is to operate the CFCS as stationary as possible (i.e., avoid dynamic changes in the requested power) and to operate the individual FCS as close to their optimal operating point as possible.

 #### Pre-simulation run
-When simulating a fuel cell hybrid vehicle, the power provided by the fuel cell is determined based on the total electric energy demand of pre-run.
-In the pre-run the vehicle is simulated as PEV in charge depleting mode with a modified battery system (see [pre run battery](#pre-run-battery)).
+In the pre-simulation run the fuel cell vehicle is modeled and simulated as a PEV vehicle in charge depleting mode wit ha modified battery system (See [pre run battery](#pre-run-battery)).
+The power demand of the propulsion system is used to determine the fuel cell power demand over the distance in the driving cycle.

 #### Determining the power of the fuel cell system
-The fuel cell power for a given distance equals the average electric power demand over a certain distance window.
+The fuel cell power at a given distance equals the average electric power demand over a certain distance window.
 The window size is mainly influenced by the battery size.
-Vecto aims to use the largest possible window size without violating the SoC limits at any given time or distance.
+VECTO aims to use the largest possible window size without violating the SoC limits at any given time or distance.

 The start SoC is also adapted to the specific mission in order to maximize the usage of the battery as a buffer.
 For further details see [window algorithm](#window-algorithm)

 #### Actual Simulation
-During the actual simulation
-Based on the previous steps the power trace of the fuel cell is fixed and is sufficient to cover the actual energy demand of the vehicle.
+During the actual simulation the power that is provided by the fuel cell system is already known.
 Deviations from the electric power demand are covered by the battery.

+If the power demain for propulsion is higher than the power provided by the fuel cell, the battery is discharged, while if the fuel cell provides more power than the powertrail requires the battery is charged.

 If the fuel cell system consists of more than one fuel cell the most efficient power distribution between the fuel cell strings is used (see [power distribution](#power-distribution))